 One resource that is especially helpful to tie all of the different subjects into Poetry Month is PebbleGo.
 PebbleGo is not only the best place for sending our youngest learners to research, read and navigate topics they love, it is also a place to inspire play on words in which they can create their own poetry from this exploration and fun.

-As we celebrate the last week of National Poetry Month and get ready to celebrate Poem In Your Pocket Day, I’d like to share 3 ways to use PebbleGo in poetry projects with your students and community too.
+As we celebrate National Poetry Month and get ready to celebrate Poem In Your Pocket Day, I’d like to share 3 ways to use PebbleGo in poetry projects with your students and community too.

 PebbleGo Biographies Acrostic Poems